 Since the introduction of recreational drones into the marketplace is a very recent phenomenon, case law is still evolving with respect to coverage protections and exclusions.
 Our research has also found that many insurance companies continue to study recreational drone use before considering any updates or revisions to standard homeowners’ insurance policies.
 We recommend that insurers continue to monitor the law, and that they review their policies to make sure they are acting in accordance with current regulations.

-Parker, LLP Attorneys at Law offers a wide array of coverage, claims, and litigation serves to meet the needs of any insurer.
+Parker, PLLC Attorneys at Law offers a wide array of coverage, claims, and litigation serves to meet the needs of any insurer.
 We offer training sessions and conferences to help insurers ensure compliance with all state and federal statutes relating to coverage and litigation matters.
 Please visit www.parkerllp.com for more information.
 Please feel free to contact any of our offices if you would like our help training adjusters for Medicare reporting requirements or any other coverage or litigation needs.